 A. All arm capacities stated are ratings per arm.
 You take the arm capacity times the number of arms supporting the product to get the overall capacity per level.
 This will also help determine how many towers you will need to support the load.

 Q. How do you determine the spacing between cantilever towers?

 A. Place two wood blocks on the floor evenly spaced.
 Lower the load onto the blocks.
 If there is deflection (bowing) of the product between the two blocks add a third block evenly spaced.
 If deflection is still present, place a 4th block evenly spaced and proceed with more blocks evenly spaced until no deflection is detected.

-Q. What type of surface can cantilever be installed on?
+Q. What surfaces can this type of racking be installed on?

-A. Cantilever racking is designed to be installed completely leveled on improved concrete surfaces and properly anchored.
-It is not designed to sit on gravel, asphalt, or dirt/soil.
-Due to the extreme weights they hold, cantilever rack will tend to seat down into non-concrete surfaces over time.
-If cantilever rack is on uneven or seated-down surfaces, it will risk the integrity of the system.
+A. These units must be installed completely level and properly anchored on flat concrete surfaces.
+They are not designed to sit on gravel, asphalt, or dirt/soil.
+Due to the extreme weights they hold, cantilever racks will tend to seat down into non-concrete surfaces over time.
+Uneven or seated-down surfaces will risk the integrity of the system.

-Q. Will cantilever racks topple over if I only have one level filled with product at a time?
+Q. Will they topple over if I fill product one level at a time?

-A. Both single and double-sided cantilever rack is designed to be fully supported at all times.
+A. Both single and double-sided units are designed to be fully supported at all times.
 The system can topple if the design has longer bases than arms by a few inches.
-Anchoring the system into concrete can help prevent this from happening.
+Anchoring the system into concrete can help improve safety and prevent this from happening.